BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 They appear overpriced when considering solely their use value.
 However, their value arises from what they signify in relation to other objects which leads to the demishing of *symbolic values*.
 For example, a pen given to you for your graduation, has probably a high symbolic value to you.
-Symbolic values are a assigned by a subject in relation to another subject.
+Symbolic values are assigned by a subject in relation to another subject.
-Sign value is an object's value within a system of objects signifying, for example, social status.
+Sign value is on the other hand is the object's value within a system of objects signifying, for example, social status.

 Baudrillard, known for his cynical views, also believed that objects essentially have triumphed over subjects.
 He posited that just as money has become a universal medium that renders everything comparable and thus exchangeable, *the code* has made every sign integratable thus also exchangeable.
-It is not that subjects or objects stand no longer for something 'real' but that the referent, that does not exist, disappeared.
+It is not that subjects or objects stand no longer for something 'real' but that the imagined referent, that does not exist, disappeared.
-For example, in the Renaissance people or objects appear to stand for a real referent that does not exist, for instance, royalty, nobility, holiness, etc.
+For example, in the Renaissance people or objects appear to stand for an imagined referent, for instance, royalty, nobility, holiness, etc.
 According to Baudrillard, instead of disimulating something, now signs dissimulate that there is nothing.

 >The transition from signs which dissimulate something to signs which dissimulate that there is nothing, marks the decisive turning point.